-29.5.2.1 The player who traded Barbarian Hordes to the victim is the controller of the barbarians.
-If Barbarian Hordes was drawn by the victim and not traded, the player with the least amount of cities (even if it is the victim) is the controller.
+29.5.2.1 The person trading this calamity is the controller of the barbarians.
+If the calamity was not traded to the victim, the player with the least amount of cities (even if it is the victim) is the controller.